-Lung Volume Reduction Surgery: Lung Volume Reduction Surgery (LVRS), or reduction pneumoplasty, is covered for persons with severe emphysema when performed at a facility approved by Medicare to perform this surgery and in accordance with all of the established Medicare guidelines and in accordance with AMPM Policy 320-G.
+Lung Volume Reduction Surgery (LVRS): LVRS, or reduction pneumoplasty, is covered for persons with severe emphysema when performed at a facility approved by Medicare to perform this surgery and in accordance with all of the established Medicare guidelines and in accordance with AMPM Policy 320-G.

 Maternity Services: The Contractor shall provide pregnancy identification, prenatal care, treatment of pregnancy related conditions, labor and delivery services, and postpartum care for members.
 Services may be provided by physicians, physician assistants, nurse practitioners or certified midwives or licensed midwives.
 Members may select or be assigned to a PCP specializing in obstetrics while they are pregnant.
 Members anticipated to have a low-risk delivery may elect to receive labor and delivery services in their home from their maternity provider, if this setting is included in allowable settings for the Contractor, and the Contractor has providers in its network that offer home labor and delivery services.
-Members receiving maternity services from a certified nurse midwife or a licensed midwife may provide those primary care services that they are willing to provide and that the member elects to receive from the certified nurse midwife.
+Members receiving maternity services from a certified nurse midwife or a licensed midwife must also be assigned to a PCP for other health care and medical services.
+A certified nurse midwife may provide those primary care services that they are willing to provide and that the member elects to receive from the certified nurse midwife.
 Members receiving care from a certified nurse midwife may also elect to receive some or all her primary care from the assigned PCP.
 Licensed midwives may not provide any additional medical services, as primary care is not within their scope of practice.
 Members who transition to a new Contractor or become enrolled during their third trimester must be allowed to complete maternity care with their current AHCCCS registered provider, regardless of contractual status, to ensure continuity of care.
 See AMPM Policy 410.